navis-org/navis/docs/quickstart.md

 navis.downsample_neuron(neuron, 10, inplace=True)
 ```

-Using `inplace=True` can be useful if you work with lots of neurons and want avoid making
+Using `inplace=True` can be useful if you work with lots of neurons and want to avoid making
 unnecessary copies to keep the memory footprint low!